Oregon vs. Cal NCAA Football Odds, Plays and Insights | October 15, 2021

 Oregon Stats and Trends

-- When Oregon puts up more than 27.6 points, it is 1-3 against the spread and 4-0 overall.
+- Oregon is 1-3 against the spread and 4-0 overall in games when it records more than 27.6 points.

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.